UniversalDependencies/docs/_ga/dep/nmod.md

 #### Months:

-In Irish, the word for month is _mí_.
+In Irish, the word for month is _mí_ (lit. 'the month of').
 We often use the word _mí_ when referring to a paricular month.
-For example <b>mí Iúil</b> means the month of July.
-The name of the month is in the genitive case (literally meaning 'the month of').
-In this case, we label the name of the month as nmod.
+For example <b>mí Iúil</b> means 'the month of July'.
+The name of the month follows 'mí' in the genitive case.
+We label the name of the month as `nmod`.
 Months that are composed of more than two nouns are treated as `flat`.

-NOTE: We treat days of the week as [flat](https://universaldependencies.org/ga/dep/flat.html)
+NOTE: We also treat days of the week as [flat](https://universaldependencies.org/ga/dep/flat.html)

 ~~~ sdparse
 chaith pióg le Bertie Ahern le linn an fheachtais olltoghcháin i mí Aibreáin \n A pie was thrown at Bertie Ahern during the election campaign in the month of April